 Each signal operates in one of three ways:

+Semi-Actuated This type of signal is used if there are significantly lower vehicle volumes on the side street or if there are peak periods when volumes fluctuate.
 The signal on the main street stays green until a vehicle is detected on the side street (vehicle detectors are placed in or over the road) or until a pedestrian presses the pushbutton for a "Walk" symbol.
 With this type of signal, the "Walk" or "Don't Walk" symbols are not displayed unless a pushbutton is pressed.
 The traffic signal will change at a pre-set time to minimize interruptions and maintain co-ordination on the major street.

-Vehicle detectors are installed in all lanes and a minimum amount of green time is displayed unless additional vehicles are detected.
+Fully Actuated Vehicle detectors are installed in all lanes and a minimum amount of green time is displayed unless additional vehicles are detected.
 Pedestrian pushbuttons must be pressed to display the "Walk" and "Don't Walk" symbols.

 Note: Only fixed-time and semi-actuated signals can be co-ordinated.
 They will always display a green light on the major street at pre-set times.
 It is not possible to co-ordinate fully actuated signals since their green lights are based on vehicle demand, which is always changing.